thuliteio/getdoks.org/content/blog/doks-1-6.md

 ## New development tools

 Thulite/Doks now uses [Prettier](https://prettier.io/) as a code formatter and [Vite](https://vitejs.dev/) to preview your project's build.
 You can configure Prettier in the `.prettierrc.yaml` and `.prettierignore` files in the root of your project.
-With Vite, when you use the `--host` flag, you can preview the build on your local network — for example on your mobile phone — here's how:
+With Vite, when you use the `--host` flag, you can preview the build on your local network — for example on your cellphone — here's how:

 {{< tabs "create-new-site" >}}
 {{< tab "npm" >}}